nakim97/FLIXSTER/README.md

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

 Overall the project went well!
 I came in with a good understanding of HTML/CSS/JavaScript, and felt like the project was a good challenge.
+I found the setting up the website with html/css/javascript was a smooth process up until putting functionality behind the elements.
 As I did not have experience with implementing a modal box feature, I struggled a lot on that component.
 I ran into a few bugs where the modal box would not close on the second click and the console logged back an "undefined" error multiple times.
+I also did not have much experience with APIs, so I also ran into a few errors during the process.

 I noticed some of my peers implementing cool features like a scroll to top button and embedding movie trailers, so that is definitely something I'd like to try out next time!